kazvizian/packlet-js/packages/gpr/README.md

 - Dry-run test cases
 - Unit tests for repo/name parsing and overrides
 - Documentation that clearly explains token/2FA implications
+- Keep CLI handlers lean: `prepare` lives in `src/prepare-gpr.ts`, full `gpr` logic in `src/gpr-cli.ts`.
+- When adding new flags, update this README table and the root monorepo README.

 ## License